cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 * Encourage patients to reflect on their current attachment strategies and their appropriateness
 * Explore experiences within and outside therapy and compare with childhood perceptions
 * Help patients recognize that painful experiences are outdated and inappropriate for current relationships
-* Goal: Establish greater awareness of attachment patterns and their applicability in current life
+* **Goal**: Establish greater awareness of attachment patterns and their applicability in current life

 **Dynamic-Maturational Model Integrative Treatment (DMM)**

 * **Parents**: Focus on parents' experiences, psychological resolution, and emotional balance to provide protection and soothing
 * Repair and modify problematic dynamics within individuals and family systems
-* Goal: Enable parents to respond effectively with appropriate protection and soothing when children experience danger
+* **Goal**: Enable parents to respond effectively with appropriate protection and soothing when children experience danger
 * Preventive against the emergence or continuation of problematic strategies in children (Raising Parents)
 * Core principles can be applied even when family members cannot or will not participate
-* Central issue: Enabling individuals to generate and apply self-protective strategies effectively
+* **Central issue**: Enabling individuals to generate and apply self-protective strategies effectively
 * Create a safe environment for learning new strategies without fear or threat
 * Repair, free of erroneous information, and apply strategies with greater specificity
 * Develop a wider repertoire of strategies for various situations
-* Long-term goal: Change information processing to promote adaptive behavior in current and future circumstances
+* **Long-term goal**: Change information processing to promote adaptive behavior in current and future circumstances

 **Comparison**

 * Both approaches emphasize the importance of attachment and its impact on behavior
 * Differences lie mainly in their focus and application (individual vs. family system)
 * Both encourage exploration of current attachment patterns and their applicability
-* Goals: Help individuals develop adaptive strategies for various situations and enable parents to respond effectively with protection and soothing when children experience danger.
+* **Goals**: Help individuals develop adaptive strategies for various situations and enable parents to respond effectively with protection and soothing when children experience danger.

-### Regarding treatment methods and the process itself, Crittenden emphasizes that “good assessment, good formulation, and good therapeutic relationships”

 **Dynamic-Maturational Model (DMM) Integrated Treatment**

-* Essential components: good assessment, formulation, and therapeutic relationships (Crittenden, 2008)
+* **Essential components**: good assessment, formulation, and therapeutic relationships (Crittenden, 2008)

 **Assessment**